-- Safe Transitional Housing, traumainformed educational programming, and individualized case management are available to all clients admitted into the program. - Families have healthy social support and the cycle of generational abuse in their family is interrupted. - Children begin to heal from trauma and are provided opportunities for growth and support in social, emotional, and cognitive development.
+- Safe transitional housing, traumainformed educational programs, and individualized case management are available to all clients admitted into the program. - Families have healthy social support and the cycle of generational abuse in their family is interrupted. - Children begin to heal from trauma and are provided opportunities for growth and support in social, emotional, and cognitive development.